 - rivet gun

 - plasma cutter

 - lawn mower

 - rotating blades

 There will usually be a commercial or professional power-tool option for each type of tool.
-This is the case whether they use rechargeable batteries, electrical power leads or petrol engines.
+This is the case whether they are powered by rechargeable batteries, electrical power leads or petrol engines.

 Think back to when you bought your tools.
 Was there was a more expensive option that you ignored?
 Sometimes it can be difficult to see why there is a price difference between power tools.
-Often, to the untrained eye, the only obvious difference is the (often bright) colour used by the Manufacturer.
+Often, to the untrained eye, the only obvious difference is the colour used by the Manufacturer to differentiate their range.